 - Grease a pudding bowl with a generous amount of margarine as this will make it easier for the cooked pudding to be released.

-- Using either a mixing spoon or electric hand whisk cream the margarine and sugar together until well mixed.70 grams margarine, 70 grams granulated sugar
+- Using either a mixing spoon or electric hand whisk cream the margarine and sugar together until well mixed.70 grams margarine or butter, 70 grams granulated sugar

 - Stir through the apple sauce.115 grams apple sauce

-- Sift in the flour, and add the baking powder and lemon zest.
-Next add the raisins or currants, and the two tablespoons of plant milk.120 grams self-raising flour, 1 teaspoon baking powder, 1 Small-medium lemon
+- Sift in the flour, and baking powder.
+Stir through the lemon zest, raisins or dried currants.120 grams self-raising flour, 1 teaspoon baking powder, 1 Small-medium lemon, 100 grams raisins

-- Fold all the ingredients together using a mixing spoon until all is just combined.
+- Fold all the ingredients together using a mixing spoon until just combined.

-- Scoop into the pudding bowl and level the surface.
+- Scoop the mixture into the pudding bowl and level the surface.

-- Place the pudding bowl into the slow cooker and pour warm water at least half way up the pudding bowl.
-The water level may end near the top of the actual pudding mix in the basin as that may be half-way up the bowl, but this is perfect.
+- Place the pudding bowl into the slow cooker and pour warm,or boiled water that has cooled for a few minutes, at least half way up the sides of the pudding bowl.

 - Use a cutlery knife to gently loosen the top edges of the pudding.
 Place a serving plate over the pudding bowl opening and flip the pudding over.